Board of Directors

 Wendy earned her Bachelor and Master of Science in Education-Special Education degrees from the University of Wisconsin-Oshkosh.
 She taught at the middle /junior high school and high school levels for over 36 years in Wisconsin public schools.
 While teaching in New London at the middle/junior high school she was a team leader and while at the high school was the district’s key person for transition.
 Wendy has been the district’s new teacher mentoring program’s co-trainer and facilitator.
 In retirement, Wendy has conducted inservices for educational support staff and continues to substitute teach.

 Wendy has been active in First Congregational UCC, New London serving several times as Council President, search committee chairperson, Sunday School teacher, Stephen Ministry seminar group facilitator, Women’s Fellowship leader, and lay service leader.
 Wendy completed Lay Academy in 2002.
-She continues to support outdoor ministry by attending/directing Grandparent and Me camps, is a Camp AweSum volunteer, and helps with local church fundraising for camp scholarships.
-While on the UCCI Board from 2014-2019 she was Board secretary and continues on in this important role having voice but not vote.
+She continues to support outdoor ministry by attending/directing & Me camps, is a Camp AweSum volunteer, and helps with local church fundraising for camp scholarships.

 Julie Garber

-Former Licensed UCC Pastor, Registered Nurse, Certified Yoga, Group Exercise and Personal Training Instructor.
+Spiritual Director/Retreat Leader Former Licensed UCC Pastor, Registered Nurse, Certified Yoga, Group Exercise and Personal Training Instructor

 My present vocation (and my passion) as a Spiritual Director is to help people “Open their Hearts to God”, through individual and group Spiritual Direction sessions and in Retreat settings.
 I believe we are created in God’s image to be God’s image.
 Living out that journey is our call.